icelu/CIN_CRC/README.md

 * [boost](https://www.boost.org)

 ## Compilation
-Download the source code and then run `make` in folder "code" to generate the simulation program 'simgland'.
+Download the source code and then run `make` in folder "src" to generate the simulation program 'simgland'.

-Comment out relevant line to generate the simulation program 'simcrc'.
+Comment out relevant line in 'makefile' to generate the simulation program 'simcrc'.

 # Usage of simgland